LearnWithMeEDU/LearnWithMeEDU.github.io/index.md

 Thanks for watching my video on [Youtube](https://www.youtube.com/channel/UCF6yapaqaAp-1xuDvH_mDmQ) and [Bilibili](https://space.bilibili.com/448559999).

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ## Wecome to Support and Donate to My Channel!

-Your support is the way that I can continue working on producing vidoes.
+Your support is the way that I can continue working on producing technical and hardcore videos.
+Compared to the people who make only intro-level videos, this is harder and usually lead to less views and likes.
+And thus hard to profit from Youtube or Advertiser.

 ```markdown
 Syntax highlighted code block